2016-2017, 2nd quarter, time slot A

 Details for each deliverable:

-Your game and promotion material will be rated by an independent jury consisting of your tutor and four other members.
-This rating severs as a basis for your final grade (but individual marks can distinguish from it; cf. beoordeling for concrete infos about the grading procedure).
+Your game and promotion material will be rated by an independent jury consisting of your tutor and three to four other members.
+This rating serves as a basis for your final grade (but individual marks can distinguish from it; cf. beoordeling for concrete info about the grading procedure).

 At least a week before the event, a time schedule will be put online.
 Together with two other teams, you'll be presenting your game to the jury members and answer their questions.
-In particular, each team gives a 10 min presentation, followed by a 10 min question and answer session for each team (during which at least one jury member will also play your game to see if it works and test the gameplay).
+In particular, each team gives a 6 min presentation, followed by a 5 min demo, and 5 min for questions.
 Time limits will be strictly enforced.
 Hence, make sure that your stuff is up and running before your timeslot starts (there will be two rooms, so enough time to set it up, if you come in time).